bgawalt/lombardotron/README.md

 calculated over the player's total stats accumulated for the full '23 *regular* season (no post season).

-### Feature vectors
+### Season Stat Features

-Feature vectors are based on the player's stats from '22, accumulated, again, across the *regular* season games.
+Feature vectors are primarily based on the player's stats from '22, accumulated, again, across the *regular* season games.

 #### Numerical stats